drwahl/puppet-git-hooks/README.md

 In a wrapper
 ===============
 You can call from your own custom pre-commit.
-This allows you to combine these with your own checks
+This allows you to combine these with your own checks.

 For example, if you've cloned this repo to ~/.puppet-git-hooks

-The .git/hooks/pre-commit with your puppet code might look like this
+The .git/hooks/pre-commit with your puppet code might look like this:

 ```bash
 #!/bin/bash